A miscarriage is defined as an early termination of gestation.

-A miscarriage is defined as an early termination of gestation.
-There are several types of miscarriage: early miscarriage when it occurs during the first trimester of pregnancy (the most frequent), late miscarriage when it occurs during the second or third trimester.
 In some cases, women may suffer repeated miscarriages.
-Repeat miscarriage occurs when there are at least 3 consecutive spontaneous gestations before 14 weeks' amenorrhea.
+Repeat miscarriage occurs when there are at least 3 consecutive spontaneous gestations before 14 weeks of amenorrhea.
 There are many reasons for miscarriage: infections, genetic abnormalities, health problems...
 Often, no reason is given.
 Charline, a midwife, talks to us about miscarriage and the emotional impact it has on women and couples.
-Often passed over in silence, miscarriages are today a real taboo that isolates and places certain women and couples in great distress.
+Often passed over in silence, miscarriages are now a real taboo that isolates and places certain women and couples in great distress.

-How many couples are affected by miscarriages?
+How many couples are affected by miscarriage?

 What are the symptoms of miscarriage?

 During a miscarriage, you may feel cramps in your lower abdomen.
-These cramps, similar to periods pains or labor contractions, are uterine contractions used to evacuate the embryo or fetus from the mother's uterus.
+These cramps, similar to period pains or labor contractions, are uterine contractions used to evacuate the embryo or fetus from the mother's uterus.

 Another symptom of pregnancy termination is the sudden disappearance of signs of pregnancy, such as nausea and tense breasts.